Interstate 540 (North Carolina): North Carolina Highway 540

 NC 540 is the designation given to the Western Wake Expressway, Southern Wake Expressway and the future Eastern Wake Expressway.
 The Western Wake Expressway and the Southern Wake Expressway also forms a portion of the Triangle Expressway toll road complex.
 The Southern Wake Expressway begins at a turbine interchange with I-40 and I-42 southeast of Garner.
 The road heads due west around suburban developments, having interchanges at NC 50 (exit 39), Old Stage Road (exit 43), US 401 (exit 45), Bells Lake Road (exit 47), and Holly Springs Road (exit 50).
 The road eventually reaches NC 55 (exit 54) just south of Apex, where it becomes the Western Wake Expressway.
 At this point, the road is heading due west and has two quick interchanges with Veridea Road (exit 55) and US 1 (exit 56) after turning to the northwest.
 Exit 56 connects to Salem Street, connecting to downtown Apex, while exit 59 connects to US 64 near the Beaver Creek Shopping Center.
 Now heading due north and between Green Level Church Road (to the west) and NC 55 (to the east), the road skirts the western edge of Cary, with interchanges at Green Level Road (exit 62) and Morrisville Parkway (exit 64).
 Just north of the former community of Carpenter (since annexed by Cary) is a second interchange with NC 55 (exit 66).
 The Triangle Expressway toll road splits at NC 540 at exit 67 to follow NC 885, along where the Triangle Expressway ends at NC 54 (exit 69) before meeting I-40 at exit 1 and continuing on as I-540.

 Tolls

-The I-540 toll section is between NC 54 (exit 69) and I-40/I-42 (exit 36), it also includes NC 885 at I-40 to Davis Rd. (exit 2).
-Tolls are implemented by electronic toll collection (ETC) and are enforced by video cameras.
-Several gantries are located along the route and entrance/exit ramps, where they collect toll via the NC Quick Pass or other interoperable ETC systems.
-Those that do not participate in the ETC program will receive a bill in the mail and will have 30 days from the date on said bill before additional fees and civil penalties are applied.
+Toll NC 540, a segment of the Triangle Expressway, uses open road tolling and is operated by the North Carolina Turnpike Authority; tolling is between I-40/I-42 (exit 36) and NC 54 (exit 69).
+Electronic toll gantries are located on the expressway mainline between each interchange so that all motorists will pass through at least one.
+Tolls payable with a valid transponder (NC Quick Pass, E-ZPass, Peach Pass, or SunPass) or bill by mail, which uses automatic license plate recognition and charge double the posted rate with additional fees.

+As of June 2026, the total toll rate for two-axle vehicles on the length of Toll NC 540 is $8.04 with valid transponder and $16.08 for bill-by-mail.
+Three-axle rates are twice the two-axle rates; four-or-more-axle rates are three times the two-axle rates.